 An indoor mask mandate enforced in Athens and Clarke County during periods of high community spread was fully lifted Oct.
 6 as the county's COVID-19 emergency declaration expired.

 Learn more: Read the Georgia Department of Public Health's COVID-19 guidance.

 The state's indoor face-covering order, in place since April 2020, expired March 25, 2022.
 Previously, people age 5 and up are required to wear a mask in most indoor public settings.

 Learn more: Read Hawaii's mask guidance.

-"Everyone should wear a mask in public places," the state Department of Health & Welfare recommends.
 Boise, Idaho's capital and largest city, dropped its mask mandate in May 2021, as did several other jurisdictions.
-Gov. Brad Little signed an executive order May 28, 2021, restoring local governments' authority to make their own mask rules, reversing a move by Lt.
+Gov. Brad Little signed an executive order May 28, 2021, restoring local governments' authority to make their own mask rules, reversing a move by then-Lt.
 Gov. Janice McGeachin to strip such local control in an order she issued while Little was at a conference out of state.

 Learn more: Read the Idaho health department's pandemic recommendations.